Essenceia/essenceia.github.io/content/projects/Floating_dragon/index.md

 ## Architecture

-Now that we have done the first hard part of deciding what we want to build, we need to do the second hard part of architecturing it.
+Now that we have done the first hard part of deciding what we want to build, we need to do the second hard part: architecturing it.

 For our matrix matrix operations we will require both an adder and a multiplier.
 Since this article is getting quite long and the multiplier is actually quite easy to build once you figure out how to design the mantissa multiplication efficiently (spoiler: unsigned booth radix-4 multipliers), I will now focus on the more complex and intricate adder design.